 - Be Approachable – If you spend your time on your phone or tablet outside of the meetings and speakers at a conference you will less likely be approached by anyone.
 Put your phone and tablet away.
 Grab a drink and walk around.
 This will make you more approachable and will give you the opportunity to meet new people.
 You will also be able to engage with people more when you are offline.

 - Schedule your Day – Take time to make a schedule before the conference starts.
 Get to the conference early to register and to get a list of keynote speakers.
 There is a high chance you will not be able to attend all of the keynote speakers’ addresses so you want to pick and choose when and where you will be at any given time during the day.
 Also, if you meet someone interesting you can compare schedules and meet up at a different speaker’s presentation.

 - Business Cards – Be sure to stock up on your business cards before going to a conference.
 You want to make sure you have your contact information to hand out to potential clients.
 Consider making a unique card for the conference so that it will stand out later on when people are reviewing who they talked to.
 You want people to remember you.
+If you don’t have a printed card, you can use a digital business card that you can easily create yourself as well.
 A unique business card is one way to make sure you are remembered.